A blend og Honduras Blue Mountain Light and Dark Roast

 When Jack first arrived in Honduras, he was taken to some remote villages in the mountains behind La Ceiba to meet the pastors of the churches there.
 Very naturally the pastor would prepare coffee and serve it to Jack.
 In Honduras, because of the humidity, table salt is kept in an open bowl that does resemble a sugar bowl.
 It did to Jack and at the first pastor’s home, he took his spoon and put two spoonfuls of salt in his coffee.
 A hush went around the room!
 Jack drank the coffee.
 At the next pastor’s home, Jack did the same thing.
 Soon the word was out that “Don Jack likes salt in his coffee!”
 After that each pastor was sure to have a salt bowl on the table when Jack arrived.
 It was a week later that a fellow American was in the home when Jack did his usual two spoonfuls of salt in his coffee.
 He went over and whispered in Jack’s ear “Jack, that is the salt bowl.
 Here we sprinkle salt on our food with our fingers because a salt shaker doesn’t work in this humid climate.”

 Our Papa Jack blend is Honduras Blue Mountain Light mixed with the Honduras Blue Mountain Dark.
-The result is a coffee that is, like our friend Jack, it is an exceptionally flavorful blend.
+The result is a coffee that is, like our friend Jack, an exceptionally flavorful blend.

 Photo: This is a photo I took when Jack and I were flying his Maule from Honduras to Brownsville Texas.